HousedHorse/3004-final/notes.md

 ### Functional model

 - use case diagrams
 - use case tables
-- FR, NFR, tables
+- FR, NFR tables

 ## Design Patterns

 - a set of classes and the associations between them
 - Selection of original design patterns:
     - creational: they deal with object creation mechanisms
     - structual: they simplify the implementation of relationships between objects
     - behavioural: they realize common communication patterns between objects